Last Updated on August 17, 2023

 If you’re considering renting a villa in Italy, be aware of a few things before you hand over your credit card.

 First of all, do your homework and use some common sense.
 Some villas are former (or present) homes.
 Others were designed as grand rentals, with all of the luxe built in.
 Are you looking for a romantic place or just someplace to crash after touring all day?
-We were looking for a rental that would help us experience the culture of Italy.
+We were looking for a rental to help us experience Italy’s culture.
 Pick your villa rental accordingly.

 Although our choices weren’t at the top end cost-wise, the two villas we rented were filled with antiques.
 That gave them a unique sense of beauty and luxury.
 They were more the types of places for those who appreciate art and antiques, not for stag or hen parties.